GerhardOfRivia/GerhardOfRivia.github.io/_posts/2016-11-12-Message-Delivery.md

 ### Solution

 For each message retrieved by a receiver an acknowledgement is sent back to the message sender.
-In case this acknowledgement is not received after a certain time frame, the message is resend.
+In case this acknowledgement is not received after a certain time frame, the message is resent.

 ### Situation